HenronenGIT/ft_printf/README.md

 # 👷🏽 Testing 👷🏽

-`Makefile` can be used to test `ft_printf` simpy run:\
+`Makefile` can be used to test `ft_printf` simply run:\
 `make test`\
-This will create two file to the root of repository 1.`printf.txt`
+This will create two files at the root of the repository 1.`printf.txt`
 2.`ft_prinft.txt`